About the School

 Our students are involved and engaged in their community.
 They participate in school-sponsored activities, clubs, teams, and community service opportunities.

-Our students enjoy a genuine learning community where students and staff are connected by mutual respect and caring in an intellectually challenging climate.
+Our students enjoy a genuine learning community where students and staff are connected by mutual respect and caring in an intellectually challenging environment.

 Students Grades: 9 - 12